-- A. SA members who represent specific college or school constituencies are required to make a reasonable effort to arrange at least two meetings a semester with their respective academic dean or associate dean(s) to discuss college/school specific issues and concerns.
-These representatives will then report back to the Student Assembly at the next regularly scheduled SA meeting briefing the Assembly on pertinent issues and occurrences that would take place as a result of these meetings. - B. SA members who represent specific college or school constituencies shall be charged with gathering information about their particular college and representing their respective constituencies, and voting according to their needs and desires. - C. All voting representatives shall host at least one forum or outreach activity with individuals from their respective constituencies and report all outcomes to the SA at the next regularly-scheduled meeting following such an activity. - D. All representatives may communicate regularly with their constituents through e-mail mailing lists and listservs, which may be maintained by their respective college dean's office, the Department of Campus Life, the Office of the Dean of Students, or the Office of the Assemblies. - E. Any Student Assembly member, including the Vice President for Public Relations, must submit a mass message (e-mail, advertisement, press release, etc.) to the Executive Board for approval.
+B. Student Assembly members who represent specific college or school constituencies shall be charged with Deleted: SA gathering information about their particular college and representing their respective constituencies, and voting according to their needs and desires.
+C. All voting representatives shall host at least one forum or outreach activity with individuals from their respective constituencies and report all outcomes to the Assembly at the next regularly-scheduled meeting Deleted: SA following such an activity.
+D. All representatives may communicate regularly with their constituents through e-mail mailing lists and listservs, which may be maintained by their respective college dean's office, the Department of Campus Life, the Office of the Dean of Students, or the Office of the Assemblies.
+E. Any Student Assembly member, including the Vice President for Communications, must submit a mass Deleted: for Public Relations message (e-mail, advertisement, press release, etc.) to the Executive Board for approval.
 The Executive Board may approve a message by a majority vote and the vote may be conducted by e-mail.
 The e-mail records must be saved.

-ARTICLE V: AMENDMENTS

-Section 1: Proposal of Amendments

-- This charter may be amended at any regular meeting of the assembly by a two-thirds vote of the entire voting - 520 membership, provided that the amendment has been submitted in writing at the previous regular meeting. - 521 Amendments may be presented to the assembly by voting members or by community petition with at least 100 - 522 Cornell undergraduate student signatures.
-Any changes made to the attendance policy after the second meeting of the - 523 term will not go into effect until the following term.

-Section 2: Presidential Approval

-- 525 Amendments to this Charter are subject to the approval of the President of the University.
-Should the University - President disapprove the amendments affected by this section, the University President will present a detailed verbal - or written report to the SA indicating the reasons for disapproval.
-The report will be presented within thirty (30) days - of receipt of the proposed amendments by the University President.

-Section 3: Official Copy

-- The Office of Assemblies shall update the official copy of the charter within five business days of receiving notice of - any amendment's ratification.
+ARTICLE V: AMENDMENTS Section 1: Proposal of Amendments This charter may be amended at any regular meeting of the assembly by a two-thirds vote of the entire voting membership, provided that the amendment has been submitted in writing at the previous regular meeting.
+Amendments may be presented to the assembly by voting members or by community petition with at least 100 Cornell undergraduate student signatures.
+Any changes made to the attendance policy after the second meeting of the term will not go into effect until the following term.
+Section 2: Presidential Approval Amendments to this Charter are subject to the approval of the President of the University.
+Should the University President disapprove the amendments affected by this section, the University President will present a detailed verbal or written report to the Assembly indicating the reasons for disapproval.
+The report will be presented within thirty (30) Deleted: SA days of receipt of the proposed amendments by the University President.
+Deleted: Section 3: Official Copy The Office of Assemblies shall update the official copy of the charter within five business days of receiving notice of any amendment's ratification.
+Deleted: Formatted: Space Before: 0.15 pt

-APPENDIX A: GUIDELINES FOR THE ALLOCATION OF THE

-STUDENT ACTIVITY FEE
+APPENDIX A: GUIDELINES FOR THE ALLOCATION OF THE STUDENT ACTIVITY FEE